MicrosoftDocs/memdocs/memdocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 You can also open the Endpoint Manager admin center from the [Microsoft 365 admin center](https://admin.microsoft.com):

 1. Go to [https://admin.microsoft.com](https://admin.microsoft.com).
-2. Sign in with your administrator account of your Microsoft 365 tenant subscription.
+2. Sign in with the administrator account of your Microsoft 365 tenant subscription.
 3. Under **Admin centers**, select **All admin centers** > **Endpoint management**.
 The Endpoint Manager admin center opens.

     > [!div class="mx-imgBorder"]